 Monalisa Padhee, PhD, is a medical researcher and the head of Women Wellness Initiative and Enriche Health at Barefoot College working with women and girls in rural India.
-She is a 2019 Aspen New Voices Fellow, and will speak in the 2019 Aspen Ideas: Health program track Voices and Viewpoints.
+She was a 2019 Aspen New Voices Fellow, and spoke in the session Undaunted: Stories from the Frontlines.

 This year has been truly groundbreaking for the issue of menstrual hygiene across the globe.
 From Period, End of Sentence, a movie on menstruation in India winning the Oscar for Best Short Documentary, to the United Kingdom pledging £2 million to end the lack of access to sanitary products and stigma surrounding menstruation around the world by 2030.
 In the United States, a comprehensive menstrual equity act was proposed to address various barriers for accessing menstrual hygiene products.

 These are great initiatives which have not only provided safer ways of managing periods for millions of girls and women, but are also a great starting point for conversations on menstruation.
 However, these efforts just scratch the surface.
 These conversations have limited the entire menstruation conversation to being an issue of hygiene.

 I have seen girls and women being victims of discrimination and unsafe practices, but the real issue is how menstruation is understood, not just the issue of hygiene.
 I met 13-year-old Juhi (name changed) at a workshop and she told me she locks herself away for five days every month when she menstruates because she has been told that she is impure.
 In some communities, the girls are made to sleep in the cowshed even in chilly winters.